-The UK’s exit from the European Union will have immense impact on RIBA (Royal Institute of British Architects) members, the architecture profession and the built environment sector as reports reveal that migration is vital to UK architecture.
+The UK’s exit from the European Union will have an immense impact on RIBA (Royal Institute of British Architects) members, the architecture profession, and the built environment sector as reports reveal that migration is vital to UK architecture.

 Until the end of the post-Brexit transition, UK architects will continue to have full access to the EU single market whereby they can enjoy tariff-free trade with the EU market under the European Customs Union.
 After 2020, the government has indicated that it does not intend to remain a full member of the Single Market or Customs Union.